crinaldi44/Hourly/README.md

 And pip3 install each of the required dependencies.

 ## Structure of the Cloud
-The cloud is based on Python's Flask library.
-The application leverages a domain-driven design for separation of concerns.
+This is a Flask application wrapped in a library called Connexion, which maps an OpenAPI 3.x spec to controllers in the domains module.
 Each domain follows a routes/tests/utils/services pattern with the model for that particular route being at the base level directory.
-The routes.py file within the routes folder serves to route the data to the service layer, which provides automated deserialization and validation of the data.
+The controllers will route the data to the service layers specified in each domain, which provides automated deserialization and validation of the data.
 Additionally, unit tests are provided in the tests folder and should be updated each time a new route has been added.
 You may run a script to validate all tests at once.
 Unit tests should be batch-run by this method before each deployment.